jcouv/jcouv.github.io/_posts/2017-07-09-using-Csharp-7.1.md

 title: 'Using C# 7.1'
 ---

 C# 7.0 was released as part of Visual Studio 2017 (version 15.0).
-While we started working on C# 8.0, we will also ship features that are ready earlier as point releases.
+While we work on C# 8.0, we will also ship features that are ready earlier as point releases.

 C# 7.1 is the first such release.
 It will ship along with Visual Studio 2017 version 15.3.
-To get started today, you can [install the Visual Studio Preview](https://www.visualstudio.com/vs/preview/) side-by-side, quickly and safely.
+To try it out today, you can [install the Visual Studio Preview](https://www.visualstudio.com/vs/preview/) side-by-side, quickly and safely.

 As you start using new C# 7.1 features in your code, a lightbulb will offer you to upgrade your project, either to "C# 7.1" or "latest".
 If you leave your project's language version set to "default", you can only use C# 7.0 features ("default" means the latest major version, so does not include point releases).